 Discussion

 We investigated the prevalence of ECD and its associated factors in Bangladeshi children.
 We discovered that a large proportion of children (74.86%) were developing normally.
-This percentage is lower in Pakistan (Balochistan) and higher in Vietnam [27].
-Furthermore, this ratio fluctuates between low- and middle-income nations, with the mean rate of children aged 36–59 months on track development ranging from 426% in Sierra Leone to 859% in Belize [27].
+This percentage was lower in Pakistan (Balochistan) and higher in Vietnam [27].
+Furthermore, this ratio fluctuates between low- and middle-income nations, with the mean rate of children aged 36–59 months on track for development ranging from 426% in Sierra Leone to 859% in Belize [27].
 We also observed substantial impact of child age, child sex, residence, division, mother’s education, and wealth index on the ECD status.

-In this study, the boy’s ECD on track status is low compared to girls and correspondingly had a higher chance of developmental delay.
-These findings are consistent with other cohort studies in Western Cape, South Africa, where they explored developmental performance by cognitive, language, and fine motor in very young children [28].
+In this study, the boy’s ECD on track status was low compared to girls and correspondingly had a higher chance of developmental delay.
+These findings were consistent with other cohort studies in Western Cape, South Africa, where they explored developmental performance by cognitive, language, and fine motor in very young children [28].
 Using two indicators, statistically significant gender differences among children with developmental delays in two or more nations were discovered.
 Gender inequality in "learning support" was inconsistent (higher disadvantage among boys in Vietnam and girls in Nepal).
 In Bangladesh, Pakistan, and Vietnam, boys with developmental delays had a significantly higher prevalence of "aggression" against others [29].

 When compared to their poorer counterparts, children from the wealthiest families had a better probability of overall development.
-Because early childhood programs may increase existing developmental inequities if participation in promoted activities is higher in upper socioeconomic groups, which already have comparably better growth and development [30].
-Evidence suggests that deprivation and adversity have a graded effect throughout the socioeconomic spectrum.
-Even children from the second-highest social class have inferior health and development than children from the highest socioeconomic status homes [31].
+Because early childhood programs may increase existing developmental inequities if participation in promoted activities was higher in upper socioeconomic groups, which already have comparably better growth and development [30].
+Evidence suggests that deprivation and adversity had a graded effect throughout the socioeconomic spectrum.
+Even children from the second-highest social class had inferior health and development than children from the highest socioeconomic status homes [31].
 In five of the six countries, children with developmental delays were more likely than their peers to live in poverty.
 In three countries, the differences were statistically significant (Bangladesh, Laos, and Vietnam).
 Vietnam had the highest relative disadvantage rates, with children with developmental delays being 2.2 times more likely to be poor [29].
 Poverty and traumatic childhood experiences affect brain development and cognition in long-term physiological and epigenetic ways [32].

-Our study also showed that children with on-track developmental status had mothers with secondary or higher education.
-The learning settings provided to children of all ages have been linked to the cultural origins of their parents.
-Parents prefer to emphasize talents that they value as well as those that they have mastered.
-Immigrant parents from various cultural backgrounds—Cambodian, Dominican, and Portuguese—were shown to differ significantly in the areas of their children's schooling in which they were active in a recent study.
-Even though many parents in all groups stated that education is important to them and that they have high expectations for their children's educational achievement, these discrepancies persisted [33].

-According to our study, early childhood diseases and lack of nutrition children had a high risk of developmental delays.
-Children who are malnourished or who are regularly ill are more likely to suffer developmental issues, highlighting the importance of implementing coordinated early childhood development programs in partnership with the health and nutrition sectors [34].
+According to our study, lack of nutrition for children had a high risk of developmental delays.
+Children who were malnourished or who were regularly ill were more likely to suffer developmental issues, highlighting the importance of implementing coordinated early childhood development programs in partnership with the health and nutrition sectors [34].

-Early childhood programs are an important source of support for young children's mental and physical development [35].
+Early childhood programs were an important source of support for young children's mental and physical development [35].
 Children who attended an early childhood education program were much more developmentally on track than their peers, according to our research.